Chart Color Schemes

 Health performance in Howrah - Tranmere is lower than average with common health conditions somewhat prevalent across both younger and older age cohorts

 Howrah-Tranmere faces significant health challenges with common health conditions prevalent across both younger and older age cohorts.
-The rate of private health cover is very high at approximately 54% of the total population (~6,600 people), compared to 51.4% across Greater Hobart.
+The rate of private health cover is high at approximately 54% of the total population (~6,598 people), compared to 51.4% across Greater Hobart.

-The most common medical conditions in the area are arthritis and mental health issues, impacting 10.9% and 8.7% of residents respectively.
-64.5% of residents declare themselves completely clear of medical ailments, compared to 64.2% across Greater Hobart.
-As of March 2021, 24.6% of residents are aged 65 and over (2,988 people), which is higher than the 21.8% in Greater Hobart.
-Health outcomes among seniors in Howrah-Tranmere are above average, performing better than the general population in health metrics.
+The most common medical conditions are arthritis and mental health issues, impacting 10.9% and 8.7% of residents respectively.
+64.5% of residents declare themselves completely clear of medical ailments, similar to the 64.2% across Greater Hobart.
+As of 2021, 24.6% of residents are aged 65 and over (2,987 people), higher than the 21.8% in Greater Hobart.
+Health outcomes among seniors are above average, performing better than the general population in health metrics.

 Frequently Asked Questions - Health